On this page

 What is the Commercial Building Disclosure (CBD) Program?

 The CBD Program requires energy efficiency information to be provided in most cases when commercial office space of 1000 square metres or more is offered for sale or lease.
 The aim is to improve the energy efficiency of Australia's large office buildings and to ensure prospective buyers and tenants are informed.
-The CBD Program is an initiative of the Council of Australian Governments (COAG).
 It was established by the Building Energy Efficiency Disclosure Act 2010 (BEED Act) and is managed by the Australian Government.

 Buildings are a major energy consumer, and account for almost one quarter of Australia’s emissions.
 Improving building energy efficiency is one of the quickest and most cost-effective ways to reduce Australia’s greenhouse gas emissions and help mitigate the effects of climate change.